-The UN Secretary-General’s (SG) Independent Accountability Panel for Every Woman Every Child Every Adolescent (IAP-EWEC) affirmed its presence at the 74th session of the UN General Assembly (UNGA 74) by calling for accountable institutions to ensure social justice and good governance towards Health for All, especially those left furthest behind.
+The UN Secretary-General’s (SG) Independent Accountability Panel for Every Woman Every Child Every Adolescent (IAP-EWEC) affirmed its presence at the 74th session of the UN General Assembly (UNGA 74) by calling for accountable institutions to ensure social justice and good governance towards Health for All, especially women, children and adolescents and those left furthest behind.

 At the High-level Meeting on Universal Health Coverage on 23 September, the IAP issued a statement calling for an integrated health accountability under Universal Health Coverage (UHC), implemented through PHC; prioritize the health of women, children and adolescents and those left furthest behind; and focus on country needs, mechanisms and impact.
 Evidence shows that PHC can be an effective, equitable and efficient delivery mechanism for UHC, as well as a way to prioritize the health of women, children and adolescents across SDG 3 for health.